-All staff has current criminal background check on file.
+All staff has a current criminal background check on file.

-Coaches have read and acknowledged the written policy on misconduct
+Coaches have read and acknowledged our written policy on misconduct.
+This Policy:

-We have identified the safety manager and misconduct manager on staff.
+We have identified the safety manager on staff.

-The safety officer’s duties should include regular equipment checks and maintenance enforcement, as well as ongoing safety training for staff.
+Their duties include regular equipment checks and maintenance enforcement, as well as ongoing safety training for staff.

 A safety officer should be assigned to every shift, private lessons, and closed team practices.

 Policies without enforcement are useless.
 The safety officer should be empowered to immediately intervene, document and report in appropriate behavior at all times.

 We do not allow athletes to be alone with staff

 Coaches are never allowed to be in the gym alone with student without a parent or guardian

 A coach should never be alone with an athlete